-Compassionate care benefits: The insured must have at least 600 hours of covered employment in the previous 52 weeks or since the start of the last claim.
-The benefit is paid to insured persons who leave work temporarily to provide care or support to a family member with a grave illness.
+Compassionate care benefits: The benefit is paid to insured persons with at least 600 hours of covered employment in the previous 52 weeks (or since the start of the last claim) who leave work temporarily to provide care or support to a family member with a grave illness.

-Medical and hospitalization benefits: Generally, 3 months of residence in the province is required to be insured.
+Medical and hospital benefits: Generally, three months of residence in the province is required to be insured.
 When the insured moves from one province to another, the former province continues to provide coverage during the waiting period.